icharette/HS_test/README.md

 3. Make sure you have python 3.11.8 version, or any compatible version

 ## Configuration
-resources: place the file "Closing_Disclosure.pdf" in the respository folder, at the level of main.py<br>
+Resources: place the file "Closing_Disclosure.pdf" in the respository folder, at the level of main.py<br>

 ## Usage
 1. Complete the Installation and Configuration sections<br>